What To Do If You Are Involved In a Hit and Run AccidentPosted on: September 19, 2020

 At Beers & Gordon, we have handled hundreds of hit and run accident cases.
-Because of this experience, our attorneys and staff can potentially assist in the investigation of the crash.
+Because of this experience, our Sanford car accident lawyers and staff can potentially assist in the investigation of the crash.
 In addition to gathering evidence to present to your insurance company, we can provide advice on how to proceed with your claim while ensuring that your interests are protected.

 Additionally, the insurer may want to take a recorded statement of you, especially if they are skeptical of your story.
 This is where an attorney can make all the difference.

 Some insurance representatives can be tricky with the wording of their questions.
 Their goal is to cause confusion so that you say “the wrong thing” without knowing it.
 Yet how you deal with your insurance company after an accident has a lot to do with how well your claim will go.
 Meeting with an attorney and having them be present during the statement is the best way to prepare you for their questions and keep your rights protected.

 Being involved in any accident can leave you feel confused, jittery, and overwhelmed.
 But when that accident is a hit and run, you may feel like you are dealing with more than you can handle.